 If you don’t care for onions, you might want to order this dish without the gravy or skip it entirely.
 However, that will leave plenty more for the rest of us who enjoy an order of bangers with mashed potatoes.

 Speaking of the potatoes, they laid anything but delicately underneath the sausage and onion gravy.
 Per the menu, they were Colcannon potatoes, which traditionally means they are prepared with cabbage or kale.

-I didn’t get any greens in my potatoes, but there were thick chunks of smoked ham or bacon that added to the rich buttery taste of the entire dish.
+My order didn’t appear to have any cabbage.
+But thick chunks of smoked ham or possibly bacon added a rich buttery taste to the entire dish.

-Lastly, we have a warm chocolate pudding cake.
+Lastly, we have the warm chocolate pudding cake.
 Ireland is one of those booths where each dish brings its own celebration to the party.

-Careful, taking a photo of anything that has a runny sauce.
+Remember to be careful about taking photos of anything with a runny sauce.
 A few years back, I learned how easily you could dump dessert on yourself.
 But it’s a bit fun to live on the edge sometimes.

 The texture of the pudding cake was as you would expect.
 It had a warm, soft center and an authentic chocolatey taste.